 |Avg.
 Evening Temp (°C)||24||21||17||13||10||8||8||10||13||17||21||24|

 To make booking a holiday at Albatros Apartments in Marmaris easier for you, we provide a range of different payment options.
 To find out if you can book Albatros Apartments with a low deposit holiday option, please click the "Price and Availability" button above.
-Package holidays to Albatros Apartments are available from Skytours .
+Package holidays to Albatros Apartments are available from Thomson and Skytours .

 One of the larger holiday resorts, Marmaris is probably the most European of the Turkish resort towns on the Mediterranean coast, and a bustling cosmopolitan tourist centre in the summer months.
 Marmaris also marks the start of the Turquoise Coast along the Mediterranean Sea.
 Built around an extensive natural bay at the foot of forested mountain slopes, the town is the best base for some of the finest sailing on the Mediterranean, with a modern marina catering for private yachts and the Blue Voyage holiday cruise business.
 According to legend the town got its name when, not finding the castle he had commissioned on the hill to his liking, Süleyman the Magnificent muttered 'Mimari as' ('Hang the architect!').